ricmmartins/fasthack-linux/Student/Challenge-02.md

 ## Description

-In this challenge you will learn how to perform common directory operations such as displaying your current directory and list directory contents.
+In this challenge you will learn how to perform common directory operations such as displaying your current directory and listing directory contents.

 - Display your current directory
 - Go to the parent directory of the current directory